Heat Illness: Staying Aware of Your Health in the Face of Extreme Heat

 Get this individual immediate medical attention.
 Reduce body temperature.
 Cool bath.
 IV fluids may be required.

-Preventing Heat Injury and Heat Stress
+How to Prevent Heat Injury and Heat Stress

 - Dress in or wear light clothing